digiampietro/myrootfs/README.md

 version, I wasn't able to mount the root file system on the emulated SD card.

-I found on Internet some issues with some kernel version and the support of the Intel mainstone board; making a long story short, I found that the kernel 2.6.21 (released in 2007) was the older mainline kernel supporting without, big issues, the QEMU emulated Mainstone board.
+I found on the Internet some issues with some kernel version and the support of the Intel Mainstone board; making a long story short, I found that the kernel 2.6.21 (released in 2007) was the older mainline kernel supporting without, big issues, the QEMU emulated Mainstone board.